 When faced with something that is ‘antagonising’ me, while out walking I will write a story in my head.
 When I get home, I quickly pen it in my journal and find that my mood has lifted beautifully.

-They can die from ‘accidental’ poisoning, garrotting or in the case of this next story exposure in a short story and potential novel.
+They can die from ‘accidental’ poisoning, garrotting or something equally bizarre and unreal.

 The double life of Dickie Quick

 Margo couldn’t remember why she opened the computer lid, but the picture of her husband’s penis made her realise that something was afoot.
 30 minutes flashed by as she discovered more about him than she had ever known in their five years together.